 Winston and Strawn: A partner’s capital account is the Fair Market Value of partner contributions (net of any related debt assumed by the partnership, implying that the inside account at its core is the equity balance and not the asset balance like the outside basis).
 This inside capital account or 704(b) account is increased or decreased by the partner’s share of income or loss (like any equity account).
 It is decreased by the FMV of partner distributions (net of any debt assumed by the partner).
 For this purpose, income and loss refers to the economic or book definitions under the tax rules of Section 704(b) (which uses tax depreciation and not book depreciation).
 Note that 704(b) is the book basis.
 It may not be the same as income or loss determined for income tax if there are asset write-ups or write-downs that are not included in the tax basis.
 The difference in the book and tax basis may be due to things like developer fees, (developer fees are not an actual outflow of cash) but these items are not included in many renewable financial models.

 How does the Deficit Reduction Obligation Work

-It is unfortunate, but the amount of money recorded in the inside capital account depends on the deficit reduction obligation.
+It is unfortunate from a modeling complexity standpoint, but the amount of money recorded in the inside capital account depends on the deficit reduction obligation.
 So you should understand what the deficit reduction obligation means and how it works and, most importantly, how it affects the IRR of the tax equity investor.
 I will explain the modelling in detail below, but here are some of the key points: